What is an OLLA?

 Bury the OLLA with enough of the neck exposed so that soil and mulch do not wash into the pot.
 Leaving 2 inches showing above ground will usually do the trick.

 What plants can I use with the OLLA?

 You can use the OLLA with any plant: vegetables and flowers, of course, but also trees and shrubs.
 Putting an OLLA by a new tree or shrub will help get the plant through that first year.
 If you feel the root system is well developed after one year, dig the OLLA up and use it somewhere else.
 Your local nursery would know more about normal tree and shrub root growth.
-Keep in mind that woody roots from trees and shrubs are very strong and over 2 or more years could wrap around the OLLA and eventually crack it.
+Keep in mind that woody roots from fast growing trees and shrubs are very strong and over 3 or more years could wrap around the OLLA and eventually crack it.
 Wisely use the OLLA to get these plants established, however long that takes, and then move the OLLA to use on another plant.

 Do I need to dig up my OLLAS every winter?

 We say No, if you do a few preparations.
 Our ollas have very thick walls which help keep them stable.
-Our Xtra Large 11 liter/2.9 gallon olla has withstood many consecutive winters in the ground in southern Canada, as well as in Maryland, Virginia, Utah, and Peninsula, to name a few states.
+Our XLarge 11 liter/2.9 gallon olla has withstood many consecutive winters in the ground in southern Canada, as well as in Maryland, Virginia, Utah, and Peninsula, to name a few states.
 But every area is different, so we say error on the side of personal experience and common sense.

 DO THESE 3 THINGS TO PREPARE YOUR OLLA FOR WINTER